akdauletov-daniyar/akdauletov-daniyar/README.md

 # Hi, i'm Daniyar!
-I'm the Computer Sceince student of Nazarbayev Intellectual School in Kyzylorda, Kazakhstan<br>
+I'm the Computer Science student in Nazarbayev Intellectual School in Kyzylorda, Kazakhstan<br>
 ## You can also follow me on my social media:
 <ul>
   <li><a href="https://www.instagram.com/oesleytee/" target="_blank">Instagram</a></li>